okuvshynov/rlscout/README.md

 [ ] incremental training data update
 [+] do not store symmetries in the db.
 Generate them on the fly in the training.
 [+] track time per move in player
+    [x] do per move and per rollout, not per game
 [ ] use player in selfplay rather than calling everything manually.
 [ ] check how often do we copy things around and transform between torch/numpy/different data types/etc.
 [x] factor out model evaluation from 'player'